Make sure that you have received official permission to study at LUE from us.

 You can find an overview of the process for the Learning Agreement on the DAAD homepage at:

-Exception: Citizens of the USA, Australia, Japan, Canada, Israel, New Zealand and Ukraine can also obtain the visa after their arrival here in Ludwigsburg.
+Exception: Citizens of the USA, Australia, Japan, Canada, Israel, New Zealand, South Korea and Ukraine can also obtain the residence permit after their arrival here in Ludwigsburg.

 In accordance with EU agreements, health insurance from your home country is also recognised in Germany.
 However, you must have the blue EHIC card issued by your health insurance provider before you leave.
 This must be valid at least until the end of your studies here in Germany!